bmnw/ReactNativeGIPHYProject/README.md

 ## Description

-Using React Native Expo Go to return a random gif using GIPHY API!
+Using React Native Expo Go to return a random gif using the GIPHY API!